zayamatias/retroscraper/README.md

 # RetroScraper
 RetroScraper - Metadata &amp; Media scraper for your rom collection

-Runs and has been tested under python 3.9, I've tested it under windows, linux and rpi distrubutions.
+Runs and has been tested under python 3.9 & 3.7, I've tested it under windows, linux and rpi distrubutions, but of course, errors will still occur.

 You need to install the requirements for you platform before being able to run it from source.

 This scraper uses its own database, which has been compiled from many sources on the net and keeps extending.
 If this is a problem for you, do not run this software.

 This scraper will create a local DB with the checksum of your roms, for purposes of speed if you have large files.
-If this is a problem for you, do not run this software.
+If this is a problem for you, use the --nodb modifier.

-Right now it will overwrite the gamelist.xml files, so create a backup if you want to be on the safe side (although I've trhoughly tested this, you never know)
+It will create a backup of the gamelist.xml files by default, use the --nobackup modifier to overwrite them directly.

 ## Running the software: